ckeditor/ckeditor5/docs/installation/integrations/react-multiroot.md

 ## Context feature

-The `useMultiRootEditor` hook also supports the {@link features/context-and-collaboration-features context feature}, as described {@link installation/integrations/react#context-feature}.
+The `useMultiRootEditor` hook also supports the {@link features/context-and-collaboration-features context feature}, as described in the main {@link installation/integrations/react#context-feature React integration} guide.

-However, the multi-root editor addresses most use cases of the Context feature, so please consider if you need it.
+However, as the multi-root editor addresses most use cases of the context feature, consider if you need to employ it.

 ## Two-way data binding

 By default, the two-way data binding is enabled.
-It means that every change which is done in the editor is automatically applied in the `data` object returned from `useMultiEditorHook`.
-Additionally, if you want to change or set data in the editor, you do not need to use editor API, instead, the hook provides `setData` method.
-It works in the same way in case of attributes - the hook provides `attributes` object and `setAttributes` method to update them.
+It means that every change done in the editor is automatically applied in the `data` object returned from `useMultiEditorHook`.
+Additionally, if you want to change or set data in the editor, you do not need to use the editor API, instead, the hook provides the `setData` method.
+It works the same way in case of attributes &ndash; the hook provides the `attributes` object and the `setAttributes` method to update them.
 It ensures that if you want to use or save the state of the editor, these objects are always up-to-date.

 <info-box>
 	Two-way data binding may lead to performance issues with large editor content.
 In such cases, it is recommended to disable it by setting the `disableTwoWayDataBinding` property to `true` when using the `useMultiRootEditor` hook.
-When disabled, you will need to handle data synchronization manually if it is needed.
+When this is disabled, you will need to handle data synchronization manually if it is needed.

-	It could be done by providing the `onChange` callback which is called on each editor's update and combine it, for instance, with [the autosave plugin](https://ckeditor.com/docs/ckeditor5/latest/features/autosave.html).
+	It could be done by providing the `onChange` callback which is called on each editor update and combining it, for instance, with the {@link features/autosave autosave plugin}.
 </info-box>

 ## Contributing and reporting issues